nabeelalihashmi/LightStats/README.md

 # LightStats

-An easy to use request inspector, debugger for PHP.
+An easy to use request inspector, debugger for PHP with ability to search.

 ![LightStats Screenshot](./docs/ls.png)